jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Backpage

+"_People are angry man!
+Most people's lives suck.
+Even if like the economy is doing better, the vast majority of people aren't doing what they want with their lives._" Joe Rogan.

-Are you happy?
+Let me ask you, are you happy?
 I don't mean doing okay, content, or "happy enough".
 Do you love starting your day, are you respected at your job, do you feel the joy of good health, are your bills paid up, and most importantly, how confident are you that your kids will inherit a better life?

 On the surface, Westerners have luxurious homes, full employment, and stable politics.
 On the inside, our middle-class deals with boring jobs, growing debts, stagnate wages, drug epidemics, crumbling infrastructure, antisocial behavior, political hatred, climate change.
 We have the freedom to vote Left-wing or Right-wing, moderate or extreme, and we've tried them all, but none have made Main Street—all of us—happy with our society.